garylirocks/quickrefs/azure-monitor.markdown

 - **Commitment tiers**: reduce ingestions cost
 - **Data access control**: see [access control](#access-control)
 - **Resilience**:
+  - Workspaces are AZ redundant by default (in supported regions)
+  - **Data export**: ingested logs could be backed-up in a geo-redundant storage account
+  - **Workspace replication**: data synced to a secondary workspace in another region
+    - Can be applied to a subset of data
+    - Cost more than data export, but less than ingesting data to two separate workspaces
+    - In case of failover, DNS automatically routes you to the secondary instance
+    - The secondary instance's configs are read-only
-  - Ingest some data to multiple workspaces in different regions
+  - (Not recommended) Ingest some data to multiple workspaces in different regions
     - Ancillary resources, like alerts and workbooks need to be created/enabled in the case of failover
 - **Data ownership**: subsidiaries or affiliated companies
 - **Azure tenants**: several data source can only send monitoring data to a workspace in the same tenant
 - **Legacy agent limitations**